 And there’s no better feeling than finding just the right chord shape to fit the song you’re learning, or writing, on the fretboard.

-Though they’re one of the best aspects about playing guitar, you can sometimes feel that you’re stuck playing the same ole open chords you learned on day one.
+Though they’re one of the best aspects about playing guitar, you sometimes feel that you’re stuck playing the same old open chords you learned on day one.

 Or, you might get past those open chords and not know how to expand your guitar chords beyond the open position of the fretboard.

-In this lesson, you’ll learn how to play essential guitar chords, from easy guitar chords such as open C, all the way up to the more difficult closed position shapes at the end of the lesson.
+In this lesson, you’ll learn how to play essential guitar chords, from easy guitar chords such as open C, all the way up to the more difficult closed position shapes.

-As well, there are easy to apply exercises and sample popular chord progressions to use when learning guitar chords in your practice routine.
+As well, there are fun exercises and sample chord progressions to use when learning guitar chords.

-Whatever your goals with learning guitar chords, this lesson will help you achieve those goals in the practice room.
+Whatever your aims with learning guitar chords, this lesson will help you achieve those goals in the practice room.

-No matter what genre you play, Rock, Folk, Jazz, Country, etc., guitar chords are essential learning for players of any background and skill level.
+No matter what genre you play, rock, folk, jazz, country, etc., guitar chords are essential for players of any skill level.

 So, grab your favorite guitar as it’s time to learn how to play these must know guitar chords in your studies.